Anthony Bean

 Anthony Russell Bean (born 1957) is an Australian botanist who works at the Queensland Herbarium and Brisbane Botanic Gardens, Mount Coot-tha.
 Since 1982, he has led the Eucalyptus Study Group of the Society for Growing Australian Plants.
+The standard author abbreviation A.R.Bean is used to indicate this person as the author when citing a botanical name.

 Career

 From at least 1989, he was working at CSIRO, Division of Plant Industry, in Nambour, Queensland, and much of that work was on Eucalypts.